qmackay/paleochrono/README.md

 How do I use the C14 calibration?
 ---------------------------------
+Paleochrono can calibrate your C14 ages using the python module iosacal.
+For now Paleochrono uses a least-squares optimization, so the distribution of calibrated ages is transformed into a Gaussian distribution by calculating its mean and its standard deviation.

 First, you need to install iosacal, which is a python software for C14 calibration. isoacal is included in conda-forge, so you have to add the conda-forge repo.
 If you are using Anaconda, you can add conda-forge like this: